top of page

 • More time

-What they actually need is a better framework.
+What you actually need is a better framework.

-When you understand how the exam works, your confidence changes—because you’re no longer guessing.
+When you understand how the exam works, your confidence changes—because you are no longer guessing.

 • Repeat test-takers who are tired of failing